ohickl/mp_practical/docs/source/setup_session.rst

 Before we begin, let's set up our working environment.

-Task 1: Start a SLURM Interactive Session (If Applicable)
+Task 1: Start a SLURM Interactive Session
 ----------------------------------------------------------

 Start an interactive session to allocate the necessary resources: